fraserjohnstone/Musical-Scale-Builder/README.md

 # Musical Scale Builder

+The purpose of this README file is to help musicians to use this software.
+Whilst touching on the inner workings, this file does not make any great attempt to explain the code or the underlying algorithm in detail.
+The code is extensively commented for that purpose, and offers very clear explanations at each step in the algorithm.

 For author details please read the included AUTHORS file.

 For licence details please read the included LICENCE file.